xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/xcatperftest.1.rst

 *****************

-The command list file is in flat text format, the testing framework will parse the file line by line, here is an example of the commannd list file:
+The command list file is in flat text format, the testing framework will parse the file line by line, here is an example of the command list file:

 .. code-block:: perl